-Check out Casey’s video testimonial about her experience at NERC on our official YouTube channel, here.
+Check out Casey’s video testimonial about her experience at NERC on our official YouTube channel.

 Casey’s story recently appeared on WBUR Common Health.
-You can read the full article, here.
+You can read the full article on their website.

 If you or someone you love needs help for an addiction, call the New England Recovery Center at (844) 233-6372.